-It makes me wonder if we have a two horse race to replace our aging CF-18 Hornets.
-Is it the Lockheed-Martin Lightening II , the jet Justin Trudeau said he would not buy because it does work, vs the European Typhoon?
+It makes me wonder if we have a two-horse race to replace our ageing CF-18 Hornets.
+Is it the Lockheed-Martin Lightning II, the jet Justin Trudeau said he would not buy because it does work, vs the European Typhoon?
 It also begs the questions: how many do we really need? and how many can we afford? and do we want to use defence procurement to realign our trading relationships away from the USA, to punish Trump’s America for

 NAFTA USMCA and aluminium and steel tariffs, and towards Europe, to prove that the CETA works?